Plate tectonics: caterpillar tracks of the planet.

 People once believed that the continents had always been in the same place.
 In the late nineteenth century, this idea came under fire.
 Explorers found indications of a more turbulent past.
 The idea of the continental drift was born, but it took a hundred years before the ultimate proof was delivered.

 By the second half of the nineteenth century, the southern hemisphere of the world was annexed to Europe as colonies.
 Not only colonizers and settlers were sent there, but also scientists, including geologists, for exploration and fieldwork.
 Obviously, the goal was to discover and exploit natural resources.
 Yet these explorers had a second agenda.

-They were pioneers in their field, and were driven by the urge to discover, under the guise of mapping mineral resources.
+They were driven by the urge to discover, under the guise of mapping mineral resources.
 They were given the opportunity to better understand nature in unexplored parts of the world.
-And they were eager to contribute to all kinds of fascinating ideas that flourished in those days.
-Dutifully, they sent their reports to Europe, to be published in scientific journals.
+And they were eager to contribute to many fascinating ideas that flourished in those days.
+Dutifully, they sent their reports to Europe to be published in scientific journals.